 Here are a few tips on time management that will help you do wonders in your CD IELTS Exam:

 - The Listening module has 4 different sections, 40 questions, and a time limit of 30 minutes.

 - Use the time between the two sections wisely.
 Prepare for the next section.

 - While listening to the content, keep a tab of keywords and facts, and use them to answer the questions later.

 - Take note of key details when checking the diagrams, graphs, and maps.

-The reading module has three passages that are followed by 40 questions and the aspirants are expected to complete the module in 60 minutes.
+The reading module has three passages followed by 40 questions, and the aspirants are expected to complete the module in 60 minutes.
 Put into practice these tips:

 - Take a glance at the questions first